oasis-tcs/legalruleml/README.md

 <div>
 <h3>Description</h3>

 <p>The purpose of this GitHub repository is to develop and distribute good examples in order to share knowledge about the correct application of <a href="http://docs.oasis-open.org/legalruleml/legalruleml-core-spec/v1.0/">LegalRuleML</a> standard.
-The objective of the LegalRuleML TC is to extend RuleML with formal features specific to legal norms, guidelines, policies, and reasoning.
+The objective of the LegalRuleML TC is to extend <a href="http://wiki.ruleml.org/">RuleML</a> with formal features specific to legal norms, guidelines, policies, and reasoning.
 The TC defines a standard (expressed with <a href="https://en.wikipedia.org/wiki/XML_Schema_(W3C)">W3C XML-schema</a> and <a href="https://en.wikipedia.org/wiki/RELAX_NG">Relax NG</a>) that is able to represent the particularities of the legal normative rules with a rich, articulated, and meaningful markup language.</p>
 </div>

 <div>